rakudo/rakudo/README.md

 # Rakudo Perl 6

-This is Rakudo Perl, a Perl 6 compiler for the Parrot virtual machine, the JVM and MoarVM.
+This is Rakudo Perl, a Perl 6 compiler for the MoarVM and JVM.

 Rakudo Perl is Copyright (C) 2008-2015, The Perl Foundation.
 Rakudo Perl is distributed under the terms of the Artistic License 2.0.
 For more